kizniche/Mycodo/mycodo-manual.md

 Roles define the permissions of each user.
 There are 4 default roles that determine if a user can view or edit particular areas of Mycodo.
-Custom roles may be created, but these four roles may not be modified or deleted.
+Four roles are provided by default, but custom roles may be created.

 | Role | Admin | Editor | Monitor | Guest |
 | ------ | ------ | ------ | ------ | ------ |